kq-chen/qwen-vl-utils/README.md

 # qwen-vl-utils

+This repository has been archived.
+Future development will continue at [QwenLM/Qwen2-VL](https://github.com/QwenLM/Qwen2-VL/tree/main/qwen-vl-utils).

 Qwen-VL Utils contains a set of helper functions for processing and integrating visual language information with Qwen-VL Series Model.

 ## Install